Paulo Nagamura: Sporting Kansas City

 On December 12, 2016, Nagamura announced his retirement.

 Coaching

 Swope Park Rangers/Sporting Kansas City II

 After retiring from playing following the 2016 season, Nagamura became an assistant coach for SKC's USL affiliate club, Swope Park Rangers.

 On December 4, 2017, Nagamura was promoted to head coach for Swope Park.
 In his first season as a head coach, Nagamura led Swope Park to the playoffs.
 They would not return to the playoffs in the other 3 years of his tenure.
 Prior to the 2020 season, Swope Park rebranded as Sporting Kansas City II.

 Nagamura left SKC II following the 2021 season.

 Houston Dynamo

 On January 3, 2022, Nagamura was named head coach for the Houston Dynamo.
 His tenure as Dynamo coach only lasted 29 matches, as he was fired on September 5.

+Chicago Fire

+On January 19, 2024 Nagamura was named as an assistant coach for the Chicago Fire.

 Personal life

 Nagamura holds a U.S. green card which qualifies him as a domestic player for MLS roster purposes.
 Born in Brazil, he is of Japanese and Italian descent.